-“A couple clients of mine had a cat that had been recently diagnosed with diabetes,” said Redfin agent Cheryl Demarco.
-“They fell in love with a house, and discovered that its owners also had cats.
-In their offer letter, they told the sellers how perfect the home was for them and their disabled kitty—down to the small pantry in front of the bathroom being a perfect place for all of his new supplies and medications.
+“A couple of clients of mine had a cat that had been recently diagnosed with diabetes,” said agent Cheryl Demarco.
+“They fell in love with a house and discovered that its owners also had cats.
+In their offer letter, they told the sellers how perfect the home was for them and their disabled kitty—down to the small pantry in front of the bathroom is a perfect place for all of his new supplies and medications.
 My clients won the home in a multiple offer situation.”

 4. Print a Hard Copy of the Offer for the Sellers

 Think about how many emails you receive daily versus how many hard-copy letters you get.
 If you send your real estate offer letter through email, you run the risk of it going to spam or being quickly buried beneath other emails.
 Instead, agents recommend leaving a hard copy of the letter on the seller’s’ kitchen counter during a showing.
 However, they advise you only do this if you know the owners still live there and will see it (as opposed to it being a vacant home), and if there are no other showings after you (as a subsequent agent could see it and possibly remove it.)
 This will show a little extra initiative on your part, and give you peace of mind knowing that it ended up in their hands and not in their spam folder.

 Updated on July 15th, 2019